- Public Safety

-Chapter 14, Article V. House and Building Numbering provide the regulations for addressing which staff follows as properties are addressed.
-The intent of Article V is to assist police and fire departments in quickly finding the correct residence at which to provide emergency services by requiring house and building numbers to be placed in prominently visible locations.
+Chapter 14, Article 6.
+Addressing and Street Naming provide the regulations for addressing which staff follows as properties are addressed.
+The intent of Article 6 is to assist police and fire departments in quickly finding the correct residence at which to provide emergency services by requiring house and building numbers to be placed in prominently visible locations.
 This Article also provides the specifications all property owners are required to follow when displaying the addresses assigned to them.

 What are the specific addressing regulations for my type of use?

 There are special regulations depending on which type of occupancy the structure is used for.
 They are as follows:

 - Single Family and two family requirements

-- All multifamily buildings shall have address numbers placed on the exterior of the principal building that faces the street service drive or parking lot and located adjacent to the individual unit entrances to the buildings.
-In addition, each building shall be identified by a letter or number, not less than twelve (12) inches high, located near the top of the building wall facing the street, service drive or parking lot that services that building.
-At the entrance of each service drive, there shall be a directory listing of the street numbers and building identifications that are accessible from the said street, service drive or parking lot.
-Suite numbers identifying the individual units must be placed on the primary entrance of each occupancy.
+- Each building containing multi-family residential units shall have address numbers placed on its exterior building wall facing the street service drive or parking lot and located adjacent to the individual unit entrances to the buildings.
+Size and location of address number placement shall be approved by the Zoning Administrator or their designee prior to occupancy permit issuance.
+At the entrance of each service drive, there shall be a directory listing of the street numbers and building identifications that are accessible from the said street, service drive, or parking lot.
+Numbers identifying the individual units must be placed on the primary entrance of each dwelling unit.

 Commercial and industrial requirements